bilalrajput09/Outdoor-Adventure-Bookings/README.md

 # 📖 Outdoor Adventure Booking <a name="about-project"></a>

-- Booking outdoor adventure is a platform where users can explore and book thrilling outdoor activities and adventures.
+- Outdoor adventure booking website is a platform where users can explore and book thrilling outdoor activities and adventures.
 The website can offer a range of experiences such as hiking, rock climbing, kayaking, camping trips, wildlife tours, and more.

 ## 🦘 Kanban Board <a name="kanban-board"></a>
 - [Click to see a screenshot of the initial state of the Kanban board](https://user-images.githubusercontent.com/116716918/264700987-1cc6ac7e-0a59-4ba2-bbc5-64f11241cb8b.png)